OCR-D/spec/provenance.md

 # Provenance
 [See issues](https://github.com/OCR-D/spec/issues/11)
 All provenance have to be stored in files.
-There's provenance at the page level, but there's also provenance at the manuscript level.
+There's provenance at the page level, but there's also provenance at the document level.
 Because these files can become very large, they are also stored as references in the fileGrp section.

 ## Format